motorang.com HOME SITEMAP BUMERANG MOTORRAD REISEN SCHRAUBEREIEN SONSTIGES [Suche] [Forum] [Shop]

 As a roadside trick, you can use rubber rack straps, or a spring from an office lamp.

-Spare springs can be ordered with the chain, as well as mending pieces.
+Spare tighteners can be ordered with the chain, as well as mending pieces.

 Tighten the chain after a few kilometers drive, or if you hear the chain got loose.
 Loosening of the chain is a normal process, as it adjusts to the tire.